stateful/docs.runme.dev/docs/integrations/embed-github-action.md

 ![trigger github action](../../static/img/github-3.png)

-In a future version of Runme, we plan to display workflow run details in real-time.
-We think Runme is a great companion of the official [GitHub Actions extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions).
+In the next Runme version release, we will display workflow run details in real-time.
+We believe Runme is a great companion to the official [GitHub Actions extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-github-actions).